 - When shooting CS images, the snapshot image quality automatically changes to "Normal". - If there is not enough available capacity on the memory card, you may not be able to record the number of CS images indicated on the monitor screen.
-Make sure your memory card has sufficient remaining capacity before shooting with using continuous shutter. - With High Speed CS, exposure and focus for the first image are applied for successive images as well. - When using a continuous shutter mode, keep the camera still until shooting is finished. - With High Speed CS, the flash setting automatically becomes (Flash Off). - · Zoom is disabled during continuous shutter operations. - The following image sizes cannot be selected while shooting with High Speed CS: "3:2", "16:9".
-Entering the High Speed CS mode while any one of these image sizes is selected will cause the image size setting to change to "16M" automatically. - With High Speed CS, the maximum number of images that can be recorded during each session is limited, regardless of how much memory card storage capacity is available.
+Make sure your memory card has sufficient remaining capacity before shooting with using continuous shutter. - With High Speed CS and F CS, exposure and focus for the first image are applied for successive images as well. - When using a continuous shutter mode, keep the camera still until shooting is finished. - With High Speed CS and F CS, the flash setting automatically becomes (Flash Off). - · Zoom is disabled during continuous shutter operations. - The following image sizes cannot be selected while shooting with High Speed CS: "12M", "3:2", "16:9".
+Entering the High Speed CS mode while any one of these image sizes is selected will cause the image size setting to change to "10M" automatically. - The following image sizes cannot be selected while shooting with the F CS mode: "3:2", "16:9".
+Entering the F CS mode while one of the above is selected will cause the image size setting to change to "12M" automatically. - With High Speed CS and F CS, the maximum number of images that can be recorded during each session is limited, regardless of how much memory card storage capacity is available.

-High Speed CS Specified maximum number of continuous shutter shots (Max CS shots)
+High Speed CS Specified maximum number of continuous shutter shots FCS (Max CS shots)